aaymecho/aaymecho/README.md

 # 💫 About Me:
 </div>

 👋 Hi there!
-I'm Adi, an Electrical Engineer with a passion for software development. 🌟<br>
+I'm an Electrical Engineer with a passion for software development. 🌟<br>
 <br>📚 Learning and Growing: Always eager to learn new technologies and improve my skills.

 <div align="center">